Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: Conclusions

 \section{Conclusions}

-In this article, we have conceived and studied the RAQ-MIMO scheme, where a flexible receiver array is employed for assisting classical multi-user uplink transmissions.
+In this article, we have conceived and studied the novel RAQ-MIMO scheme, where a flexible receiver array is employed for assisting classical multi-user uplink transmissions.
 We have also constructed the corresponding equivalent baseband signal model.
 The proposed scheme and signal model pave the way for future system design and signal processing.
 We have also studied the EARs of MRC/ZF RAQ-MIMO receivers in both UFC and CFC scenarios, where we have derived closed-form expressions of the asymptotic EAR.
-Based on these analytical results, we have performed detailed comparisons for UFC and CFC scenarios, MRC RAQ-MIMO and ZF RAQ-MIMO receivers, and between RAQ-MIMO and M-MIMO receivers, respectively.
+Based on these analytical results, we have unveiled the scaling law of the EAR and transmit power, respectively.
+We have also performed detailed comparisons for UFC and CFC scenarios, MRC RAQ-MIMO and ZF RAQ-MIMO receivers, and between RAQ-MIMO and M-MIMO receivers, respectively.
 Our simulation results have verified the accuracy of the proposed signal model and the superiority of the RAQ-MIMO receivers.

 \appendices